Home » About

 Spring 2015.

-New raised beds, growing and canning vegetables.
-Focusing on debt, paying close attention to the budget.
+New raised beds, growing and canning vegetables, focusing on debt, and paying close attention to the budget.
 How else could I save?
 What else could I do?
 How could I earn more money on our homestead?

-With a productive garden that supplies our food, selling my handmade crafts, jams, jellies and strategic planning, my husband was able to come home from the job that kept him gone for weeks at a time.
+With a productive garden that supplies our food, selling my handmade crafts, jams, jellies, and strategic planning, my husband could come home from the job that kept him gone for weeks at a time.

-He does still work outside the homestead, but he is home nights and weekends.
-I can live with this until we are able to get him out the rat-race of working for someone else.
+He still works outside the homestead, but he is home nights and weekends.
+I can live with this until we are able to get him out of the rat race of working for someone else.

-Homesteading is about living off the land, living within your means and not acquiring debt to do so.
-It’s about living on the basics, by choice.
-The homestead is growing with careful planning, hard work, and goal setting, it is coming together.
+Homesteading is about living off the land, within your means, and not acquiring debt.
+It’s about living on the basics by choice.
+The homestead is growing, and it is coming together with careful planning, hard work, and goal setting.

 I Began an Education